abdelrahman-t/death-by-acid/README.md

 So what does "Repeatable Reads (RR)" mean after all?

-Apparently it means different things to different vendors, In MySQL's case, A normal SELECT (with "RR") is not a locking READ, A "SELECT FOR UPDATE" is required for database to honour "RR".
+Apparently it means different things to different vendors, In MySQL's case, A normal SELECT (with "RR") is not a locking READ, A "SELECT FOR UPDATE" is required for database to honor "RR".
 In PosgreSQL however, "RR" works as you would expect.

 ### 2. Read committed